 These suggested maximum income levels should serve as a guideline only.

-Volunteers DO NOT prepare tax returns for complex situations such as:
+Tax returns not eligible for this program are complex situations such as:

 - Returns for deceased persons